Borderline Personality Disorder Care at the Gunderson Residence

 Prospective patients are interviewed and evaluated prior to admission to ensure the best chance of success.

-Independent motivation to change is an essential requirement and while family members or clinicians may see the Gunderson programs as a good fit, the individual must be ready to actively participate in recovery—regardless of outside factors such as pending legal charges.
+Independent motivation to change is an essential requirement, and while family members or clinicians may see the Gunderson Residence as a good fit, the individual must be ready to actively participate in recovery—regardless of outside factors such as pending legal charges.

 In addition, adequate levels of physical health and sobriety are reviewed to determine whether the level of care is appropriate for the individual.